pansershrek/recurrent-memory-transformer/README.md

 Another option is to [download](https://huggingface.co/datasets/facebook/babi_qa) it from Hugging Face.

+Dataset usage example can be found in `notebooks/babilong_usage_example.ipynb`

 ### Running experiments
-For reproducing experiments please use the scripts_exp/babilong directory.
-Bash scripts contain hyperparameters and commands to run the experiment.
+For reproducing experiments please use the `scripts_exp/babilong directory`.
+Bash scripts contain hyperparameters and commands to run the experiments.

 Example command: